forus-coop/.github/README.md

 - Environment variables
 - Autoscaling settings (for production)

+### Self-Hosted Runners

+The workflows are designed to use self-hosted runners with specific group names:

+1. Docker build jobs run on the runner group specified by the `runner_group` parameter (defaults to 'sandbox')
+2. Deployment jobs run on the runner group with the same name as the target environment

+Ensure that you have self-hosted runners set up in the following runner groups:
+- `sandbox` - For sandbox environment
+- `staging` - For staging environment
+- `production` - For production environment

 ### Secrets

 The workflows require the following secrets to be set at the organization or repository level: